forestgrape/coronavirus/2_biological/virion_viability.md

   * Sunlight
   * Temperatures above 50 degrees
 * Halflifetime a couple of  hours
-  * In respiratory tract fluids such as mucus/saliva or on the skin (which all have some antiviral activity) at room temperature or above as long as the samples are not dried out.
+  * In respiratory tract fluids such as mucus/saliva or on the skin (which all have some antiviral activity) at room temperature as long as the samples are not dried out.
-  * Lower Respiratory Tract at 37 degrees
+  * Lower Respiratory Tract at 37 degrees.
 * Halflifetime half a day or more
-  * Dried samples or single virions at or below room temperatures
+  * Dried samples or single virions at or below room temperatures.

+The halflifetimes are temperature dependent:
+* Between 0 and 45 degrees the halflifetime halve with about every 5 degrees temperature increase.
+* Above 45 degrees, the halflifetimes halve about every 2 degrees temperature increase.